tursodatabase/libsql/doc/tcl_extension_intro.md

 that the shell execution environment implements.

- + Command register_adhoc_command permits a newly (or oldly) defined Tcl command, likely with a leading '.' in its name, to associate help text with the shell.
-In this way, .help output can emit help text, in summary or long forms, for Tcl commands that might be executable from the shell execution environment.
+ + Command register_adhoc_command permits a newly (or oldly) defined Tcl command, likely with a leading '.' in its name, to be associated by name with some help text in a table kept by the shell for augmentation of its .help facility.
+In this way, the .help command can emit help text, in summary or long forms, for Tcl commands that might be executable from the shell execution environment.
 (More on this below.)

- + Finally, command .. exists for reasons made clear below.
-With no arguments,
-it does nothing, quietly and successfully, with the empty result.
+ + Finally, the command ".." (sans quotes) exists for reasons made evident below.
+With no arguments, it does nothing, quietly and successfully, with the empty result.

 * The present implementation does not run the event loop processing